Urgency of Civility 2021 Virtual Conference

 Presented By :

-The Urgency of Civility Conference is an action-oriented opportunity to facilitate connections, build bridges, and apply the transformative power of civility within your community.
-Be a part of the discussion and solutions.
-Learn from authors, political figures, mayors, organizers, professionals, and professors.
+The Urgency of Civility Conference was an action-oriented opportunity, facilitating connections to build bridges and apply the transformative power of civility within our community.
+Presenters discussed civility projects and solutions.

 Tuesday - Repairing Society